 A check with two independent licensed embalmers elicited the following comments,

 "I'm sure we've had bodies for two or three months with good preservation.
 This is not unusual.
-Creams are not necessary",
+Creams are not necessary",and

 On March 7, 1952, Paramahansa Yogananda enteredmahasamadhi....His passing was marked by an extraordinary phenomenon.
 A notarized statement signed by the Director of Forest Lawn Memorial-Park testified: "No physical disintegration was visible in his body even twenty days after death....This state of perfect preservation of a body is, so far as we know from mortuary annals, an unparalleled one....Yogananda's body was apparently in a phenomenal state of immutability."*